wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

     ///
     /// Additional UI data such as Pre-Approval Screen or Post-Approval Screen should be presented. public let ui: WMTOperationUIData?

+    /// Proximity Check Data to be passed when OTP is handed to the app public var proximityCheck: WMTProximityCheck?
 }
 ```